theplanetbrief.com /esg/

 Proportionate does not mean casual.
 A smaller company pulled into CSRD-style requests through customers may not need the same process as a large listed group, but it still needs a reasoned topic screen, documented assumptions and a clear evidence trail.
 The level of effort should reflect business complexity, value-chain exposure and reporting pressure.

 If resources are limited, start with the business model, obvious impacts, customer questions, regulatory exposure and the topics most likely to affect contracts or claims.
 Then improve the process as the reporting cycle matures.
+Smaller businesses can also use the Voluntary Sustainability Reporting Standard for non-listed small and medium-sized enterprises (VSME) as a proportionate evidence structure where a full ESRS process would be too heavy.

 Common mistakes